 You don’t have to go any further than your home to create a truly awe-inspiring party atmosphere.
 It’s all in the set up.

 If you really want to go for the full festival vibe, pick up some Lanyards and make some custom programmes for the whole family to enjoy; you could even give your festival a name.
 There's free apps available for your smart phone, filled with thousands of unique and colourful invitations that are sure to impress.
 Spend a few minutes adding all the information you need and then give one to everyone in the house.
-You could possibly send it to other guests via text message to get everyone into the true summer festival spirit.
-But please bare in mind when inviting people that the government's current guidelines only allow groups of up to 6 people.
 It may not be the busiest festival but that doesn't mean it can't be as fun.

 Decorations & Lighting